 To say that Riot has had a mixed month would be an understatement.
 The company has had a flurry of ups and downs over the last few weeks: on one hand, they’ve released some exciting new projects, including a critically acclaimed board game.
 On the other hand, there have been doubts about their long-term prospects.
-Marc “Tryndamere” Merrill has ended up with egg on his face over a couple of occasions, including the that kicked off a war between Riot and team owners over the economic sustainability of the LCS.
+Marc “Tryndamere” Merrill has ended up with egg on his face over a couple of occasions, including the now infamous Reddit comment that kicked off a war between Riot and team owners over the economic sustainability of the LCS.

 The first piece of good news is that Riot has been made aware of the financial situation facing owners, and have laid out a clear action plan including new LoL esports revenue streams, as well as collaboration with team owners.
 The language here is vague, and beyond sharing revenue, it’s hard to tell what, exactly, Riot has planned.
 However, the fact that they’re working on it at all is a fantastic first step.
 Tryndamere’s comment on Reddit suggested a remarkable ignorance of the economic situation of LoL team owners and their realities.
 Riot is stepping back, reassessing their viewpoint, and working to bring team owners in on the solution.

 There’s already one very big statement that they’re making: an adjustment to the Worlds prize pool.
 Fans have been begging for a crowdfunding option for years: it has seen massive success in Dota, boosting the pot up to incredible numbers.
 LoL, on the other hand, has always gone with the conservative route.
 Riot has even rejected the idea of crowdfunding before, referring to it as ‘begging’.
 By paying salaries and avoiding huge pots, the idea is that they avoid one team making out big while another barely gets by.
 However, as League becomes more and more competitive, and the Worlds events become more of a statement for the company, the relatively paltry prize pool has drawn criticism.